 “Anybody who is concerned about the new law should contact their accountant or attorney to make sure they understand the parameters,” says Charles W. Ormsby, Jr., Managing Member at Semanoff Ormsby Greenberg & Torchia, LLC.

-Smart Business spoke with Ormsby about the new tax law, how it will impact companies’ administrative burden and the risks costs associated with the provision.
+Smart Business spoke with Ormsby about the new tax law, how it will impact companies’ administrative burden and the risks and costs associated with the provision.

 How is the new law structured?